Fb pixel

 Increasing Site Usability with Color Choices

-This is a loaded area because we’re not only working to put into practice the concepts of color psychology, we need to follow the rules so we’re not “changing the colors of a stoplight” because we think it would have a cool effect.
+This is a loaded area because we’re not only working to put into practice the concepts of color psychology, but we also need to follow the rules so we’re not “changing the colors of a stoplight” because we think it would have a cool effect.

 Using Colors with Purpose

-- Here’s a great blueprint on how to use color on websites and apps: Material Design
+• Here’s a great blueprint on how to use color on websites and apps: Material Design

 Improving Readability